 Timothy M. Roberson

-Mr. Roberson has 39 years of experience in all phases of the oil and gas exploration and production business with focal areas on company start-ups, management of exploratory prospect origination, and in drilling, completion and production operations management.
-Mr. Roberson is President, co-founder and co-owner of recently formed Texas Standard Oil LLC.
-Mr. Roberson through several start-up companies has been an operator and/or producer since 1987 in the Permian Basin, the East Texas Basin, the Texas Gulf Coast, South Louisiana and in the Federal OCS waters of the Gulf of Mexico.
+Mr. Roberson has over 40 years of experience in all phases of the oil and gas exploration and production business with focal areas on company start-ups, management of exploratory prospect origination, and in drilling, completion, and production operations management.
+Mr. Roberson has been an operator in the Permian Basin since 1987 and has also been an operator and/or producer in the East Texas Basin, the Texas and Louisiana Gulf Coast, and in the Federal OCS waters of the Gulf of Mexico.

 Charles A. Sharman